-The great answer is NO. (We do have harmless bush ticks though)
+The short answer is NO. (We do have harmless bush ticks though.)

 Manuka Vet Hospital does, however, see many cases of tick paralysis each year in pets that travel to the coast on holidays.
 The tick Ixodes holocyclus occurs along the East Coast of Australia.
 The worse time is from August through February, you can find ticks all year round.
 Particularly when rain follows a period of warm weather.

 As if that weren’t bad enough, scientists suspect that a combination of global warming, recent weather patterns, overgrown gardens, composting and mulching as well as growing bandicoot numbers is contributing to a steady increase in tick populations.
 Compounding the problem are all those shady patches under overhanging branches in overgrown public recreational areas that prove so attractive to pets and their owners.

 The University of Queensland has been carrying out research into tick poisoning of pets since 1998.
 And over the years Manuka Vet Hospital has contributed to this research by sharing our successful treatment methods as well as trialling new techniques, which have resulted in improved survival rates for all poisoned pets.